 About Us

 The Councils vision is to put our customers at the heart of everything that Council do.
 Councils Corporate Plan 2019-2024 sets out how Council plan do to this.
-These 5 themes lie at the heart of the Council’s approach.
+These 5 themes lie at the heart of the Council’s approach:

 Thriving Community